-- if possible, take the child to a quiet area away from other children to assess injury - administer appropriate First Aid to treat the injury; if in doubt, call for a designated First Aider - follow basic hygiene procedures when dealing with minor cuts and grazes, i.e.: gloves for spillages of blood or other bodily fluids - complete an 'Accident and Incident' form via CPOMS giving details of how the accident occurred, where it occurred, which staff were present, what injury was sustained and what kind of treatment given.
+- if possible, take the child to a quiet area away from other children to assess injury - administer appropriate First Aid to treat the injury; if in doubt, call for a designated First Aider - follow basic hygiene procedures when dealing with minor cuts and grazes, i.e.: gloves for spillages of blood or other bodily fluids - complete an 'Accident and Incident' form (Appendix 1) giving details of how the accident occurred, where it occurred, which staff were present, what injury was sustained and what kind of treatment given.
+This will then be signed by the member of staff that witnessed the accident.
 Parents will be informed of each accident; the time and method of communication should be noted on the form.
+Copies are kept in each School Office.